apache/kyuubi/docs/deployment/high_availability_guide.md

 A client need not to change any of its behaviours to support load balance or failover mode.
 But because only the active Kyuubi server will expose its service uri to ZooKeeper in `/kyuubiserver`, clients always randomly pick a server from one and the only choice.

 When we set `spark.kyuubi.ha.enabled` to `true` and `spark.kyuubi.ha.mode` to `failover`, failover mode is activated then.
-Please make sure that you specify the correct ZooKeeper address via `spark.kyuubi.ha.zk.quorum` and `spark.kyuubi.ha.zk.client.port`.
+Please make sure that you specify the correct ZooKeeper address via `spark.kyuubi.ha.zookeeper.quorum` and `spark.kyuubi.ha.zookeeper.client.port`.

 ## Configuring High Availability